gbowerman/azurerm/README.md

 The azurerm philosophy is ease of use over completeness of API.
 Rather than support every possible attribute the goal is to provide a set of simple functions for the most common tasks.

 Note: This is not an official Microsoft library, just some REST wrappers to make it easier to call the Azure REST API.
-For the official Azure library for Python please go here: <a href="https://github.com/Azure/azure-sdk-for-python">https://github.com/Azure/azure-sdk-for-python</a>.
+For the official Microsoft Azure library for Python please go here: <a href="https://github.com/Azure/azure-sdk-for-python">https://github.com/Azure/azure-sdk-for-python</a>.

 ## Installation
-1. pip install adal
+1. pip install azurerm
-2. pip install azurerm
+2. To start using, follow the instructions below on authenticating a service principal with Azure Resource Manager.

 ## Using azurerm
 To use this library (and in general to access Azure Resource Manager from a program) you need to register your application with Azure and create a "Service Principal" (an application equivalent of a user).
 Once you've done this you'll have 3 pieces of information: A tenant ID, an application ID, and an application secret.
 You will use these to create an authentication token.
 For more information on how to get this information go here: <a href ="https://azure.microsoft.com/en-us/documentation/articles/resource-group-authenticate-service-principal/">Authenticating a service principal with Azure Resource Manager</a>.
 See also: <a href="https://msftstack.wordpress.com/2016/01/05/azure-resource-manager-authentication-with-python/">Azure Resource Manager REST calls from Python</a>.